Non-Existence-Software/Godot-FLAC/README.md

 Supports 4.2.

 ## Installation
 Like with any other Godot module, you'll have to compile the engine yourself.
-Put everything from the `thirdparty` and `editor` folder into the respective folder in the Godot source directory, then put the rest of the repository folder into `modules` then compile following the [compilation instructions](https://docs.godotengine.org/en/stable/development/compiling/) for your platform.
+Put everything from the `thirdparty` and `editor` folder into the respective folder in the Godot source directory, then put the left over repository folder into `modules` then compile following the [compilation instructions](https://docs.godotengine.org/en/stable/development/compiling/) for your platform.

 ## Thanks